 There is some evidence that behaviors such as lack of sleep, poor nutrition and drinking alcohol may increase the risk of contracting this disease.

-What is the University of Michigan doing about meningococcal disease?
+What is U-M doing about meningococcal disease?
 The vaccine for meningococcal meningitis is available.
 See Vaccination on this page.

 UHS, in collaboration with the UM Health System Department of Infectious Diseases and other community resources, monitors the campus community for cases of meningococcal disease.